Skip to Content

 1. Start by whisking the egg white, cornflour, sherry and salt together until it is creamy smooth.

-2. Coat the chicken with this marinade and allow to marinate for 24 hours.
+2. Coat the chicken with this marinade and allow to marinate while you prepare the rest of the dish or up to 24 hours.
+The longer the better.

 3. When ready to cook, heat about 10cm (4 inches) of rapeseed oil in a large wok.
 The oil is ready when a piece of spring onion sizzles quickly when you toss it in the oil.